-As Accounting Officer, (the Headteacher) has responsibility for reviewing the effectiveness of the system of internal control.
-During the period in question, the review has been informed by:
+As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+During the year in question the review has been informed by:

-- the work of the Internal Audit Review; - the work of the external auditor: - the financial management and governance self assessment process; - the work of the Senior Leadership Team within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.